-Search giant Google has announced that mobile-first indexing is now rolling out, nearly a year and a half after the original plans were unveiled.
-During that time, the search giant has been testing and testing the implementation of a mobile-first experience and is now ready to roll out the new system.
-The reason is that more people now access Google through their mobile device than through their desktop.
+Search giant Google has announced that mobile-first indexing is now rolling out, almost a year and a half after the original plans were unveiled.
+During this time, the search giant has been testing and trialing the implementation of a mobile-first experience and is now ready to roll out the new system.
+The reason is that more people are now accessing Google via their mobile device than desktop.

-There's also been a lot of talk about "mobile first indexing" over the past year, and it comes with a certain level of confusion and conflicting reports.
-So, now that Google is officially introducing mobile first indexing, we'll explain exactly what it means for SEO and what you need to do about it.
+There's also been a lot of talk about mobile-first indexing over the past year, and it comes with a certain amount of confusion and conflicting reports.
+So, now that Google is officially rolling out mobile first indexing, we're going to explain exactly what it means for SEO and what you need to do about it.

 What is Mobile-First Indexing?